 Almost immediately we saw a sign for Casa del Arbol, and felt relieved.

 We followed the road up for what seemed like a long time.
 Each time we came to a bend in the road we expected Casa del Arbol was around the corner.
 Over and over again we were disappointed.

-Finally, after about 30 minutes climbing up the road, we noticed signs on the right pointing to Casa del Arbol.
+Finally, after climbing along the road for about 30 minutes, we noticed signs on the right pointing to Casa del Arbol.

 Casa del Arbol

 Never mind; the trail climbed steeply for two or three more minutes but finally we saw the gate to Casa del Arbol.

 We paid a $1 entrance fee and walked into the complex surrouned by amazing views of the mountains and valley.